A Survey of Knowledge Tracing: Models, Variants, and Applications: Introduction

-While novel KT models, as well as their massive variants and applications, continue to emerge, there have been few survey papers about this young research field, particularly as regards the emerging deep learning-based KT models.
-To this end, the present survey targets this research gap and aims to comprehensively review the current development and the state-of-the-art works on the KT task in a systematic manner.
-More specifically, as shown in Fig. \ref{tax}, we first propose a new taxonomy of existing KT models from a technical perspective, which splits them into three categories: (1) probabilistic models, (2) logistic models and (3) deep learning-based models.
-Under this new taxonomy, we comprehensively review the basic KT models.
-We then introduce a large amount of variants of these basic KT models, which model more complete learning process in different learning phases.
-In addition, we present several typical applications of KT in different scenarios.
-Finally, we propose some potential future research directions.
-In general, this paper presents an extensive survey of knowledge tracing that can serve as basic guidelines for both researchers and practitioners in future research.
+While novel KT models continue to emerge, there remains a lack of comprehensive surveys exploring this young research field, particularly {regarding its} numerous variants and applications.
+To this end, {the current survey aims to systematically review the development of KT}.
+As depicted in Figure \ref{tax}, we initially categorize existing KT models from a technical perspective, which is consistent with the majority of existing surveys \citep{schmucker2022assessing, abdelrahman2023knowledge}.
+This categorization splits them into three categories: (1) Bayesian models, (2) logistic models, and (3) deep learning models.
+In each category, we further organize specific KT methods according to their various techniques.
+Subsequently, we introduce extensive variants of these fundamental KT models, which consider more stringent assumptions about more complete learning process in different learning phases.
+In addition, we present several typical applications of KT in real learning scenarios.
+Due to the complexity of different KT models, we have open sourced two algorithm libraries to better aid researchers and practitioners in implementing KT models and facilitate community development in this domain.
+These libraries, EduData\footnote{https://github.com/bigdata-ustc/EduData} and EduKTM\footnote{https://github.com/bigdata-ustc/EduKTM}, include most existing KT-related datasets, extensible, and unified implementations of existing KT models, and relevant resources.
+Finally, we discuss potential future research directions.
+In summary, this paper presents an extensive survey of KT that can serve as a comprehensive guide for both researchers and practitioners.

-The remainder of this survey is organized as follows.
-Section \ref{sec:overview} presents both the formal definition of the KT task and the taxonomy of KT models.
-Section \ref{sec:models} provides a review of the three categories of basic KT models.
-Section \ref{sec:variants} describes the variants of basic KT models.
+The remainder of this survey is structured as follows.
+Section \ref{sec:overview} presents an overview of the KT task and we discuss the differences between this and previous surveys.
+Section \ref{sec:models} provides a review of the three categories of fundamental KT models.
+Section \ref{sec:variants} describes the variants of fundamental KT models.
 Section \ref{sec:applications} introduces the extensive applications of KT in different scenarios.
-Section \ref{sec:future} outlines some potential future research directions.
+Section \ref{sec:dataset} gives the summary of existing datasets for evaluating KT models and details of the algorithm libraries we have released.
+Section \ref{sec:future} discusses some potential future research directions.
 Finally, section \ref{sec:conclution} summarizes the paper.